Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Let's be clear: you can halt MBD progression.
 You cannot undo skeletal deformities that have already formed.

 Bones don't remodel incorrectly formed structures in reptiles the way they might in mammals.
 A bent leg stays bent.
 A deformed jaw stays deformed.
-According to veterinary studies on MBD outcomes, affected reptiles may recover function but keep visible abnormalities.
+Affected reptiles may recover function but keep visible abnormalities.

 This makes prevention infinitely preferable to treatment.
 The animals that show up in rescue situations with severe MBD often require specialized care for their remaining lifespan, assuming they survive at all.